rdinter/CAUV/4-presentations/4-projections-2019-2020.md

 Net operating income, ${NOI_{s,t}}$, captures the average returns to an acre of land under normal management practices which is adjusted by the state-wide rotation pattern of commodities.
 In other words, a net income for corn, soybeans, and wheat is calculated for each soil type and then these net incomes for a given soil type are averaged in proportion to the state-wide acreage of harvested corn, soybeans, and wheat.
 This can be defined as:

 $$
-NOI_{s,t} = \sum_{c} w_{c,t}\times(GOI_{s,c,t} - {non-land}_{s,c,t})
+NOI_{s,t} = \sum_{c} w_{c,t}\times(GOI_{s,c,t} - {nonland}_{s,c,t})
 $$

-where $c$ denotes the commodity type, which is either corn, soybeans, or wheat which represent the dominant commodities in Ohio and $w_{c,t}$ is commodity's share of state production. $GOI_{s,c,t}$ is the gross operating income for a soil type and is calculated for each of the commodity types (corn, soybeans, and wheat) based on yields and prices. ${non-land}_{s,c,t}$ is the non-land costs associated with each commodity type.
+where $c$ denotes the commodity type, which is either corn, soybeans, or wheat which represent the dominant commodities in Ohio and $w_{c,t}$ is commodity's share of state production. $GOI_{s,c,t}$ is the gross operating income for a soil type and is calculated for each of the commodity types (corn, soybeans, and wheat) based on yields and prices. ${nonland}_{s,c,t}$ is the non-land costs associated with each commodity type.
 Both of these variables are further explained in the following sections.

 ### Rotation

 Each commodity's share of state production is based on a 5-year average of total acres harvested between the three commodities -- with weights summing to 1.
 This is done by summing up the total harvested acreage for corn, for soybeans, and for wheat over the past six years ignoring the current -- i.e. 2019 value for CAUV calculations uses 2014 to 2018 harvested acres.
 Once summed up, each commodity is then assigned their share of total harvested for the entire state based on those past six years ignoring the current.

 These data are from the United States Department of Agriculture (USDA) [Crop Production Reports](https://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1046).
-Typically there is an August, September, October, and November forecast for Ohio's corn, soybeans, and wheat acreage with the [finalized values](https://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1047) occurring in January of the following year -- i.e. 2018 harvested acres was finalized in January 2019.
-The values are lagged one year -- the 2019 values for commodity rotation percentages are based on the 2014 through 2018 harvested acreage which is known at this time but the 2020 value will will use the 2018 harvested acreage for a preliminary estimate of 2019 harvested acreage.
+Typically there is an August, September, October, and November forecast for Ohio's corn, soybeans, and wheat acreage with the [finalized values](https://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1047) occurring in January of the following year -- i.e. 2018 harvested acreage was finalized in January 2019.
+The values calculated for CAUV are lagged one year -- i.e. the tax year of 2019 CAUV values for commodity rotation percentages are based on the 2014 through 2018 harvested acreage.

-The values of rotation used in ODT calculations since 2010 are displayed in the following tables along with the values used in our 2019 and 2020 CAUV value projections.
+The values for rotation used in ODT calculations since 2010 are displayed in the following tables along with the values used in our 2019 and 2020 CAUV value projections.

 Table: Historical Corn Rotation